The CFO & M&A: Advice For CFOs Entering The Mergers & Acquisitions Process

 “That’s where a banker can add the most value,” says Rees.
 “They can help get you and your team up to speed and work out what direction they should take.”

-Structure and tailor the information
+2. Structure and tailor the information

 An information dump containing all your business intel is not what’s required.
 Work with advisors to distil the most salient information for information memoranda.
 Structure it.
 Don’t muddy the waters with small details or information from left field.
 It will distract and can cost you the deal.

-Get the checklist now
+Get the due diligence checklist now

-Use your objectivity
+3. Use your objectivity

 CFOs sit in quite a unique position within a company in that they are able to objectively and strategically consider not only the financial implications of a transaction, but the potential cultural fit, or otherwise.
 Business owners have skin in the game and often a very emotional attachment to certain issues.